At-Large Position 1

 1. Who do I call if the street lights on my block have gone out?

-Street light outages should be reported directly to CenterPoint Energy at 713.207.2222 or online at www.centerpointenergy.com/outage/.
+Street light outages should be reported directly to CenterPoint Energy at 713.207.2222 or report a street light outage online.
 When reporting an outage to CenterPoint, you will need to have the 6 digit number found on the light pole, or the address where the light is located.
 This will expedite the maintenance process.
 If you fail to receive a timely resolution to the issue, please call my office and also report the outage to my staff.

 Please note – if there is a City construction project in the area, such as a Neighborhood Street Reconstruction, CenterPoint Energy will frequently disconnect power to the street lights for the duration of the project.
 CenterPoint will not re-energize the lights until the project has been completely finished.

 2. Who should I call if Solid Waste missed my trash pickup or recycling?